Advice and resources : Clubfoot

 Learn moreWhat you might see

 Clubfoot is usually diagnosed after a baby is born although it can also be spotted during a routine 18-21 week ultrasound scan.
 Some babies are born with normal feet that have been squashed into an abnormal position in the womb.
-They usually correct themselves by three months but come babies may need a few sessions of physiotherapy.
+They usually correct themselves by three months, but some babies may need a few sessions of physiotherapy.

 How you can help

-Prior to discharge, a pediatrician will support you in what to do to correct the talipes, which could be referral to a physiotherapist.
+Prior to discharge, a paediatrician will support you in what to do to correct the talipes, which could involve a referral to a physiotherapist.

 You can speed up the natural improvement in your baby’s foot/feet by doing the following stretches each time you change your baby’s nappy.